Androgen replacement therapy: Other

-Some studies argue that ART increases the risk of prostate cancer, although the results are not conclusive.
+Some studies suggest that ART increases the risk of prostate cancer, although the results are not conclusive.
+This may be due to many men with risk factors for prostate cancer being excluded from testosterone replacement studies.
+The PSA (which is a screening blood test for prostate cancer) usually increases with testosterone therapy which may lead to a higher rate of prostate cancer testing, including imaging or biopsies.
+Although testosterone is theoretically hypothesized to increase prostate size, the effects of testosterone therapy on enlarged prostate or lower urinary tract symptoms (such as urinary urgency, hesitancy or incomplete emptying) is not known.

+Testosterone therapy may increase the risk of blood clots, but those with blood clots in the trials were not tested for blood clotting disorders, possibly confounding the findings.
+Testosterone therapy was found to increase the risk of an irregular heartbeat due to atrial fibrillation in one study (3.5% vs 2.4%), but other studies (including meta analyses) have not found an increased risk.

 Methods of administration

 There are several artificial androgens, many of which are manipulations of the testosterone molecule referred to as anabolic-androgenic steroids.
 Androgen replacement is administered by patch, tablet, capsule, cream or gel; or depot injections given into fat or muscle.

 Society and culture

 MMA

-UFC fighters used TRT until 2014 when the Nevada State Athletic Commission banned its use.
+Some UFC fighters used TRT until 2014 when the Nevada State Athletic Commission banned its use.

 Regulation

 As of September 2014, testosterone replacement therapy has been under review for appropriateness and safety by the Food and Drug Administration due to the "potential for adverse cardiovascular outcomes".

 Frequency of use

 In the United States usage increased from 0.5% in 2002 to 3.2% in 2013 and have since decreased to 1.7% in 2016.

 A UK study in 2013 showed that prescriptions for testosterone replacement, particularly transdermal products, almost doubled between 2000 and 2010.